Universal computably enumerable sets and initial segment prefix-free complexity: Proof of Theorem

 The only other way that an enumeration into $N_i$ may be requested is when a marker $m_i$ requires attention at some stage $s+1$.
 Recall from Section \ref{subse:deparcon} the conditions that need to be met in order for $m_i$ to require attention at stage $s+1$, and in particular clause (b).
 It follows that in this case the marker moves to a {\em large} value and the weight of the request is $q_i[s]\leq \sum_{m_i[s]<j\leq s} 2^{-K(A\restr_j)[s+1]}$.
 Let $(s_j)$ be the sequence of stages in $[b_0, b_1)$ where $m_i$ moves.
 Then the weight of the requests that are enumerated in $N_i$ in this way (via the movement of $m_i$) is bounded by

 Hence the weight of the requests that are enumerated in $N_i$ in the latter manner (i.e.\ via the movement of $m_i$) is bounded by $2^{-2}$.
-Since we established the same bound for the weight of the requests that are enumerated in $N_i$ via the first manner (i.e.\ via (\ref{eq:tsubroureprele})) it follows that $\mathtt{wgt}(N_i)\leq 2^{-2}+2^{-2}=2^{-1}$. \end{proof} Each description that is enumerated in $M$ corresponds to a unique description in the domain of the universal machine $U$ of the same length.
-Indeed, when the construction requests $M$ to describe some $B_{s}\restr_x$ at stage $s+1$, this is in order to achieve $K_M(B\restr_x)[s]\leq K(A\restr_x)[s+1]$.
-Hence the new description in $M$ corresponds to the (least) shortest description in $U$ of $A_{s+1}\restr_x$.
-This map is not one-to-one.
-Since the approximation to $B$ changes in the course of the construction, different descriptions enumerated in $M$ may correspond to the same description in the domain of $U$.
-If a $U$-description $\sigma$ corresponds to $n$ distinct $M$-descriptions we say that $\sigma$ is used $n$ times.
+Since we established the same bound for the weight of the requests that are enumerated in $N_i$ via the first manner (i.e.\ via (\ref{eq:tsubroureprele})) it follows that $\mathtt{wgt}(N_i)\leq 2^{-2}+2^{-2}=2^{-1}$. \end{proof}

+The following lemma is essential in showing that $\emptyset'\leq_T B$.
+The proof of it, uses the fact that each $N_i$ is a prefix-free machine, which was established in Lemma \ref{le:nibound}. \begin{lem} For each $i$, marker $m_i$ is defined, injured only finitely many times and reaches a limit; \end{lem} \begin{proof} We argue by induction on $i$.
+In order to conclude the induction step and the proof of this lemma, it suffices to show that $m_{i+1}$ will reach a limit.
+By the induction hypothesis, $m_{i+1}$ stops being injured after stage some $s_0$.
+Hence $c_{i+1}$ reaches a limit at $s_0$.
+Since $A$ is not $K$-trivial there is some least $n$ such that $K_{N_{i+1}}(A\restr_n)>K(n)+c_{i+1}$.
+Let $s_1>s_0$ be a stage where the approximations to $A\restr_n$ and $K(j)$, $j\leq n$ have settled.
+If marker $m_{i+1}$ moved after stage $s_1$ the construction would enumerate an $N_{i+1}$-description of $A\restr_n$ of length $K(n)+c_{i+1}[s_1]$ which contradicts the choice of $n$.
+Hence $m_{i+1}$ reaches a limit by stage $s_1$ and this concludes the induction step and the proof. \end{proof}

 We define $(S_i)$ exactly as in the discussion of Section \ref{subs:steptosol}.
 Let $S_0$ be the set of strings in the domain of $U$ that are used at least one time.
 More generally for each $k\geq 0$ we let $S_k$ be the set of descriptions in the domain of $U$ which are used at least $k+1$ times.
 Note that $S_{i+1}\subseteq S_i$ for each $i$.
 According to the correspondence between the domains of $U$ and $M$, a string $\sigma$ in the domain of $U$ that is used $k$ times incurs weight $k\cdot 2^{-|\sigma|}$ to the domain of $M$.
 Hence (\ref{eq:Mwbou}).